 She is known as the first female self-made millionaire in the United States.
 Her name is Madam C. J. Walker.
-She was able to make her fortune by producing a line of hair care products specifically designed for black women.
+She was able to make her fortune by producing a line of hair care products specifically designed for Black women.
 Walker was motivated to create special hair products after she experienced scalp problems.
 This led her to the creation of a program for hair care she called the “Walker System.”

-Walker started her business empire by selling directly to black women.
+Walker started her business empire by selling directly to Black women.
 Then she devised a way for others to hand-sell her products.
 Walker would refer to the people selling her products as beauty culturalists.
 According to the Guinness Book of World Records, she was the first self-made female millionaire in the United States.

-Sarah Breedlove aka Madam C. J. Walker was born in Delta, Louisiana on December 23, 1867.
+Madam C. J. Walker was born Sarah Breedlove in Delta, Louisiana on December 23, 1867.
 Her mother's name was Minerva and her father's name was Owen.
 She had five siblings and was the first member of her family born into freedom after the Emancipation Proclamation freed the slaves.
-In 1872, her mother died and from what those around her believed to have been cholera.
+In 1872, her mother died from what those around her believed to have been cholera.
 Her father quickly remarried.
 Unfortunately, he died a year later.
 At the age of seven, she was an orphan.
 She then moved to Vicksburg, Mississippi where she lived with her sister and brother-in-law.
 This was a time when she worked as a domestic servant.
 She only had three months of formal education.
 This happened during the Sunday school literacy lessons she took at the church she attended.

 Marriage and Family